 Some of Our Favorite Spaces

-- Elephant Exhibit – The African elephants are exploring their big new area at the zoo!
-There are lots of different viewing points and the elephants have enrichment activities.
-A zoo employee told us that they have gotten stronger and more active since moving to their new home.
-They were definitely fun to check out and there is a fun indoor area with interactive areas for kids to engage in pretend play.
+- Elephant Exhibit – The African elephants are exploring their newer area at the zoo!
+There are lots of different viewing points, and the elephants have enrichment activities.
+A zoo employee told us they have become stronger and more active since moving to their new home.
+They were definitely fun to check out, and there is a fun indoor area with interactive areas for kids to engage in pretend play.

-- Small Mammals Building (Currently Closed) – While it might be tempting to just pass this one by, do not miss the chance to see what’s happening inside this building.
-There is an area that is lit by red lights for nocturnal animals and you get to see all of the fun things that they do in the night.
+- Small Mammals Building – While it might be tempting to just pass this one by, do not miss the chance to see what’s happening inside this building.
+There is an area that is lit by red lights for nocturnal animals, and you get to see all of the fun things that they do at night.
 You will not believe how fast armadillos run.

-- Petting Farm and Play Area (Currently Closed) – Take a break from walking around, pet some goats, grab a healthy snack or an ice cream cone, and then rest your feet while the kids check out the awesome playground.
+- Family Farm & Play Area – Take a break from walking around, pet some goats, grab a healthy snack or an ice cream cone, and then rest your feet while the kids check out the fantastic playground.
 A little way away from the playground is a cool beehive display.
 The family farm is open seasonally, but the playground opens year-round.

 - Carousel – Ages 3 and older.
-Parents are able to ride for no cost for kids that need extra stabilization.
+Parents can ride for no cost for kids that need extra stabilization.

-- Safari Train – $3/rider ages 3 and older.
+- Safari Train – Open May through September.
+Ages 3 and older.
 Ride around the zoo on a steam train!

-- Sky Safari – $3/rider.
-Check out the zoo from above!
+- Sky Safari – Check out the zoo from above!

-- Zoomobile – $3/rider ages 3 and older.
-25 minute guided tour of the zoo.
+- Zoomobile – Ages 3 and older.
+25-minute guided tour of the zoo.

 - Sky Trail Ropes Course and Zip Line

 - FREE Kohl’s Wild Theater (Memorial Day through Labor Day) – Fun 15-minute wildlife skits, songs, puppets, and more three times throughout the day.

 - FREE Animals in Action (Memorial Day through Labor Day) – Learn about animals in specific areas throughout the day.

-- FREE Birds of Prey Show – Check out the amazing flock during three different shows each day.
+- FREE Birds of Prey Show – Check out the amazing flock during three different daily shows.

-- Giraffe Feeding $5 – Children under 12 years of age are to be accompanied by one paying adult.
+- Giraffe Experience (Memorial Day through Labor Day) – Children under 12 years of age are to be accompanied by one paying adult.
 Maximum of 2 children per adult.
 Purchase tickets on the Giraffe Deck.
-Feedings are at 10:30 and 3:00, tickets go on sale 30 minutes in advance.
+Feedings are at 10:30 and 3:00; tickets go on sale 30 minutes in advance.